 Gluten-Free Mushroom Wine Gravy Recipe

-You need to try this gluten-free, vegetarian turkey gravy recipe!
+You need to try this gluten-free, vegetarian gravy recipe!
 Pour this delicious, savory gluten-free sauce over mashed potatoes, gluten-free stuffing, and turkey if you eat meat!

 Most prepared gravies contain gluten.
 Making gravy from scratch is the best way to ensure that everyone can safely enjoy it.
 Plus, homemade just tastes better!
 This versatile recipe happens to be vegetarian.
 If you prefer to use turkey drippings, substitute drippings for a portion of the vegetable stock.